pulp/pulp_container/docs/admin/learn/rbac.md

 !!! note

-    Users logged in as administrators (staff) always bypass any authorization checks.
+    Users logged in as administrators (superusers) always bypass any authorization checks.

 ## Roles